SuperDARNCanada/borealis/docs/source/rawrf.rst

 For example: 20191105.1400.02.sas.rawrf.hdf5.site

 This is the file that began writing at 14:00:02 UT on November 5 2019 at the Saskatoon site, and it provides data the experiment that ran at that time.
-Since rawrf is pre-filtered, this data does not need a slice identifier because it contains all the samples being taken at that time.
+Since rawrf is not filtered, this data does not need a slice identifier because it contains all the samples being taken at that time.
 Some familiarity with the experiment may be necessary to understand the data, or some access to the other file types produced concurrently.
 This is primarily a debug format for engineering purposes and should only be produced for special cases.